LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

             CONFLICT (Content): Merge conflict in communication-log/Program.cs
             Automatic merge failed: fix conflicts and commit the result.

       That is great feedback!
-Git has detected conflicting code, and has noted its location for you.
+Git has detected conflicting code and has noted its location for you.

    #.
 Open your IDE and look in the file git pointed out.
 Look for the conflict symbols.